 In addition to the debt the Board issues directly, there are several other sources of capital that historically have been available to CSU.
 From time to time, voter-approved general obligation bonds are issued by the State (and repaid from taxes and other funds of the State) and used to pay capital costs of new academic and other facilities of CSU.
-Another significant source is the issuance of the State Public Works Board Lease Revenue Bonds, debt service on which the State Legislature appropriates annually in a line-item budget appropriation.
-The Board expects that the State will continue to issue such bonds from time to time.
-There are also 89 different auxiliary organizations that provide certain essential services to individual campuses.
-Approximately ten percent of these auxiliary organizations have issued their own debt generally secured by project revenue to finance projects for CSU's campuses.
+Another significant source of capital for facilities is through the issuance of State Public Works Board Lease Revenue Bonds, debt service on which the State Legislature appropriates annually.
+The Board expects that the State will continue to issue such bonds from time to time, however, the State may require that debt service on such bonds issued on behalf of CSU in the future be paid from CSU appropriations.
+There are also 87 different auxiliary organizations that provide certain essential services to individual campuses.
+Approximately ten percent of these auxiliary organizations have issued their own debt generally secured by project revenue to finance projects for

+CSU's campuses.
 CSU is not obligated to pay debt service on any such bonds.
-The following table lists the outstanding public indebtedness of CSU and related entities as of July 2, 2013.
+The following table lists the outstanding public indebtedness of CSU and related entities as of July 1, 2014

-TABLE 6 CALIFORNIA STATE UNIVERSITY OBLIGATIONS ISSUED AND OUTSTANDING as of July 2, 2013
+TABLE 6CALIFORNIA STATE UNIVERSITYOBLIGATIONS ISSUED AND OUTSTANDINGas of July 1, 2014

-Revenue Bonds and Bond Anticipation Notes Issued by the Board Amount Outstanding Systemwide Revenue Bonds Housing System Revenue Bonds \$ 6,498,000 Systemwide Revenue Bonds, Series 2004A through 2012B 3,598,210,000 Total Systemwide Revenue Bonds (1) \$3,604,708,000 Bond Anticipation Notes (BANs) (2) 62,426,000 Total Revenue Bonds and BANs \$3,667,134,000 Other Obligations (3) Auxiliary Organization Bonds (4) \$ 49,365,000 State Public Works Board Lease Revenue (5) 991,455,000 Commercial Paper Equipment Financing 21,904,000 Other Capital Lease Obligations (6) 84,874,000 Total: \$4,814,732,000
+Revenue Bonds and Bond Anticipation Notes Issued by the Board Amount Outstanding Systemwide Revenue Bonds Housing System Revenue Bonds \$ 5,663,000 Systemwide Revenue Bonds, Series 2004A through 2013A 3,501,380,000 Total Systemwide Revenue Bonds (1) - \$3,507,043,000 Bond Anticipation Notes (BANs) (2) - 168,511,000 Total Revenue Bonds and BANs \$3,675,554,000 Other Obligations (3) Auxiliary Organization Bonds (4) \$44,265,000 State Public Works Board Lease Revenue (5) 1,101,890,000 Commercial Paper Equipment Financing 12,639,000 Other Capital Lease Obligations (6) - 132,279,000 То tal: \$4,966,627,000

-(1) Does not reflect defeasance of Systemwide Revenue Bonds with proceeds of the Series 2013A Bonds; see "REFUNDING PLAN" and Appendix H.
+(1) Does not reflect defeasance of Systemwide Revenue Bonds with proceeds of the Series 2014A Bonds; see "REFUNDING PLAN" and Appendix H.